everknow/decent-requirements/README.md

 The fund is initially drawn from public goods focused chain treasuries such as Edgeware to ensure ownership remains globally distributed from the start.

-Partners return value to the fund in the form of attributed assets, licenses, rights, contracts and resources ("contributions").
+Partners return value to the fund in the form of attributed NFTs - assets, licenses, rights, contracts and resources ("contributions").

 Contributions form the foundation of the fund's underlying value ("the reserve").